j-sieben/PIT/Doc/collect_messages.md

 end;
 ```

-The helper method `my_ui_helper.handle_bulk_error` serves tow tasks:
+The helper method `my_ui_helper.handle_bulk_error` serves two purposes:
 - it grabs the message collection by calling `pit.get_message_collection;`.
 This is a table of `MESSAGE_TYPE`instances.
-The second task is to koop over this collection, get the error codes of any message within the collection and map it to the `CHAR_TABLE` instance passed in as a parameter.
+- it loops over this collection, reads and maps the error codes of any message within the collection to the `CHAR_TABLE` instance passed in as a parameter.

 If found, it shows the message text next to the page item.
-If yan error code is not assigned to a page item, the helper method should show the message it without reference to a page item.
+If not found, the helper method should show the message without reference to a page item.

 ## Wrap up: How do you work with collect mode?